 HIRING CANNON DISABILITY LAW AS YOUR LEGAL TEAM

 You can hire the legal team at Cannon Disability Law to help you win SSD and SSI benefits.
-In the past 30 years, we have won thousands of disability cases.
-For our clients, we have won over $100 million in disability benefits.
+In the past 30 years, we have won thousands of SSD and SSI cases.
+For our clients, we have won over $100 million in SSD and SSI benefits.
 Let us help you too.

 If you contact us, then we can often tell you over the phone if we can take your case.
 When you call, we will be asking you questions.
-For example, we will ask about your mental diagnosis.
-Also, we will be asking you the names and addresses of your treating doctors.
+For example, we will ask about your mental symptoms.
+Also, we will be asking you the name and address of your treating doctors.

-For instance, we will want to know the name and address of your counselor, psychologist or psychiatrist.
+For instance, we will want to know the name and address of your psychologist or psychiatrist.
 Likewise, we may ask you for a list of your medications.
-If you don’t have healthcare, you can apply for Medicaid.
+And, we need to know the name of your counselor.
+You should be seeing a counselor for talk therapy to help you with your mental problems.
+If you don’t have health insurance to help you pay for visits to the doctor, then you can apply for Medicaid.
+Medicaid is health insurance that pays for visits to the doctor and medications.
 Find out more information about Medicaid benefits here.

 If you have already applied for benefits and been denied, don’t worry.
 We can still help you.
 Our team are experts at filing appeals for our clients.
 Also, we win cases at the hearing level.

-In the last 30 years, we have won over 20,000 disability cases.
+In the last 30 years, we have won over 20,000 SSD and SSI cases.
 We represent thousands of Utahns before the SSA.
-Put our disability experience to work for you.
+Put our legal experience to work for you.
 Contact Cannon Disability Law today.
 We can help you with your Utah mental disability case.